 My world spun.

 I turned my back toward my island and slid quietly toward the floor, hugging my knees but not letting go of the phone.
-Tears spilled down my cheeks and my throat tightened, but I fought to keep control and speak calmly.
+Tears spilled down my cheeks and my throat tightened.
+I fought to keep control and speak calmly.
 She’s alive!

 “You’re welcome, She’s fine here, we treat her good.
 I have to go now.”